The Freemen News-Letter

 The Freemen News-Letter publishes a newsletter, at minimum, each morning of the week.
 We choose which newsletter to run each day depending on our bullpen of submissions and the timeliness of those submissions.
 Our list of newsletters, which may or may not be published each week, currently includes the following (Subscribers can choose to follow all, only some, or even just one of our offered newsletters depending on the desired content they would like delivered to their inbox):

-Self-Evident: This is our political philosophy newsletter, offering perspectives on the first principles of free government relevant to timely topics and timeless values.
+Res Publica: This is our political philosophy and republicanism newsletter, offering perspectives on the first principles of free government relevant to timely topics and timeless values.

 Right & Reason: Our newsletter for constitutional discussion and legal analysis, with contributions discussing and debating the development of American constitutionalism, the constitutional questions of our time, and questions regarding historical and contemporary legal questions.

 The Deep Roots: Our history newsletter, with content teaching, discussing, and debating the impacts of American history and relevant world history to the development of American constitutionalism and free societies.

 Out of the Best Books: Our non-fiction book review newsletter, with reviews on both classic and contemporary books related to history, politics, and philosophy.